-Type: offensive, super spin
+- Type: offensive, super spin

-Surface: medium (a little bit hard)
+- Surface: medium (a little bit hard)

 Butterfly Tenergy 05 Performance

-Review of Butterfly Tenergy 05
+More information about Butterfly Tenergy 05

 In terms of serve, Butterfly Tenergy 05 offers quite decent side-backspin power.
 Even though this is a non-tacky rubber, you can still perform heavy backspin with little effort.
-Given the fact that the rubbers offers you many gears, it allows you to perform nice variation of speed and spin for your serves.
+Given that the rubbers offer you many gears, it allows you to perform a nice variation of speed and spin for your serves.

 Spin power seems to be a prominent feature of this rubber.
 Butterfly Tenergy 05 offers you monstrous topspin ball with relatively high throw angle (higher arc than Butterfly Tenergy 80).
 Its spin power is arguably more powerful than Tenergy 80 and slightly less than Butterfly Spin Art.

 Recommended Table Tennis Blades for Butterfly Tenergy 05